 Landforms of deposition

-Landforms of deposition occur where accumulation of sand and shingle is greater than it is removed.
+Coastal landforms of deposition occur where the accumulation of sand and shingle is greater than it is removed.
 This is particularly the case where constructive waves are prevalent or where there is an abundant amount of beach material supplied.

 Beaches and associated features: berms, runnels and cusps